International Student Enrollment Eligibility

 Withdrawal from Courses:

-International students that need to withdraw from a course should immediately consult with the Office of International Services and Engagement as it may impact their full-time status and jeopardize their F-1 visa.
+International students that need to withdraw from a course should immediately consult with the Office of International Services and Study Abroad as it may impact their full-time status and jeopardize their F-1 visa.

 Part-Time Eligibility

 Students are eligible to register for less than full-time units during the first or last semester of their program by completing a “reduced course load” form signed by their academic advisor.
-The form can be downloaded from the Office of International Services & Engagement.
+The form can be downloaded from the Office of International Services and Study Abroad.

 Concurrent Enrollment:

 If the student deems it necessary to enroll in a course from another college or university, and this course is online (not on-ground/in-person) must ALSO carry a course on-ground/in-person at the University of La Verne to keep their I-20 in Active status.
 This arrangement is called “concurrent enrollment”.
-Consult with the Office of International Services & Engagement for approval prior to registering (linked above).
+Consult with the Office of International Services and Study Abroad for approval prior to registering (linked above).

 Summer Registration: